 Withdrawals and Return of Financial Aid

 Per federal regulation (34 CFR 668.22), students who withdraw and have received financial aid will be required to repay to the program sources the amount of unearned financial aid funds disbursed to them as of their withdrawal date.
-The unearned amount of program funds are calculated based on the last date of academic activity which indicates the percentage of the semester completed.
+The unearned amount of program funding is calculated based on the last date of academic activity, which indicates the percentage of the semester completed.